Mustafa Setmariam Nasar: Life

 Nasar's full name is Mustafa bin Abd al-Qadir al-Rifa'i (مصطفى بن عبد القادر الرفاعي); he is a descendant of Ahmed al-Rifa'i, who is the founder of the Rifa'i Sufi order, and his paternal great grandmother was Set Mariam (ست مريم, meaning Lady Mariam).
 His mother is the daughter of Mohammed Nasar, an Egyptian who came to Syria with Ibrahim Pasha's campaigns against the Ottoman Empire.

 Nasar was born and grew up in Aleppo in Syria, and attended four years of university studies there at the University of Aleppo's Department of Mechanical Engineering.
-In 1980, he joined Fighting Vanguard, a radical militant offshoot of the Syrian Muslim Brotherhood, which was at the forefront of the Islamist uprising in Syria against Hafez al-Assad's government.
+In 1980, he joined the Fighting Vanguard, a radical militant offshoot of the Syrian Muslim Brotherhood, which was at the forefront of the Islamist uprising in Syria against Hafez al-Assad's government.
 Nasar was forced to flee Syria at the end of 1980.
 He then joined the Syrian Muslim Brotherhood in exile, receiving training at their bases and safe houses in Iraq and Jordan.
-He is reported to have participated in the uprising of Hama in 1982, which led to the 1982 Hama massacre.
+He is reported to have participated in the Islamist uprising of Hama in 1982, which led to the 1982 Hama massacre.
 He emigrated to France and later to Spain in the mid-1980s.

-In 1987, Nasar and a small group of Syrian friends left Spain for Peshawar, where they met Abdallah Azzam, the godfather of the Arab-Afghan movement.
+In 1987, Nasar and a small group of Syrian friends left Spain for Peshawar, where they met Abdullah Azzam, the godfather of the Arab-Afghan movement.
 Nasar was enlisted as a military trainer at the camps for Arab volunteer fighters, and he also fought on the frontlines against the Soviet Union in Afghanistan and the communist government in Kabul after the Soviet withdrawal in 1988.

 Nasar met Osama bin Laden in Peshawar and claims to have been a member of his inner circle and working for bin Laden until sometime around 1992, when Nasar returned to Spain.

-In Peshawar, Nasar became well known under his pen name Umar Abd al-Hakim after he published a 900-page treatise in May 1991, entitled 'The Islamic jihadi revolution in Syria', also known as 'the Syrian Experience' (al-tajrubah al-suriyyah).
-The treatise was a vehement attack on the Muslim Brotherhood and constituted an important part of the intellectual foundation for al-Qaida and the jihadi current during the 1990s.
+In Peshawar, Nasar became known under his pen name Umar Abd al-Hakim after he published a 900-page treatise in May 1991, entitled Lessons Learned from the Jihad Ordeal in Syria, also known as The Syrian Experience.
+The treatise examines the jihad waged against the Syrian regime of Hafez al-Assad from 1976 to 1982 and its subsequent failure.

 From 1985 to 1995, Nasar adopted Spain as his primary place of residence, even though he traveled extensively and spent much time in Afghanistan.
 In Spain, he married Elena Moreno in 1987/88, who converted to Islam.
 This marriage allowed him to become a Spanish citizen.
 They have four children.

 Among his associates was Imad Eddin Yarkas alias Abu Dahdah, head of al-Qaeda's Madrid cell, who was arrested in November 2001 on suspicion of membership in al-Qaida and of involvement in the 11 September 2001 attacks.
 He was later acquitted of charges of assisting the 9/11 plotters, but convicted of membership in a terrorist organization.